keploy/community-blog/clz28qkep000q08miax4o1sd8.md

 ### Can TDD and BDD be used together?

-Yes, TDD and BDD can be complementary.
+Yes.
 TDD can be used for lower-level unit tests, ensuring the technical correctness of the code, while BDD can be applied to higher-level behavior tests, ensuring the application meets user expectations.

 ### What tools are commonly used for TDD and BDD?